Sourdough Pumpkin Cream Cheese Muffins

 Filled with real pumpkin puree, pumpkin pie spices, sourdough discard, and cream cheese, these Sourdough Pumpkin Cream Cheese Muffins are the perfect fall treat and probably my favorite muffin ever!

-While PSLs (pumpkin spice lattes) get all of the love from Starbucks, they also make a seasonal pumpkin cream cheese muffin that inspired this copycat recipe.
+While PSLs (Pumpkin Spice Lattes) get all the love from Starbucks, they also make a seasonal pumpkin cream cheese muffin that inspired this copycat recipe.

 You can use active sourdough starter or sourdough discard in this moist sourdough pumpkin muffin recipe.
-With the natural tang of sourdough and cream cheese, these muffins aren’t too sweet and the pumpkin spices do not overpower the pumpkin puree (which can be a problem for pumpkin-spiced desserts!).
+With the natural tang of sourdough and cream cheese, these muffins aren’t too sweet, and the pumpkin spices do not overpower the pumpkin puree.

 Finally, they’re easy to make!
-They take about 30 minutes to bake up, so you don’t have any excuse for not baking these autumnal breakfast muffins.
+They take about 30 minutes to bake up, so you don’t have any excuse for not baking these fall breakfast muffins.

 Bite taken out of a sourdough pumpkin cream cheese muffin.